 - 1 cup coconut milk

 - Heat a large skillet to medium high heat.
-Add 1/2 tablespoon of ghee and 1/2 tablespoon of the olive oil until the butter is melted.
+Add 1/2 tablespoon of butter and 1/2 tablespoon of the olive oil until the butter is melted.
 Then add 3 of the chicken breasts to the pan.
-Cook undisturbed until you can see that the chicken is cooking through on the one side, about 3-4 minutes.
+Cook until you can see that the chicken is cooking through on the one side, about 3-4 minutes.
 Use tongs to flip the chicken over once it is nicely browned and cook for an additional 3-4 minutes or until the thickest part of the chicken reaches 160 degrees F. Transfer to a plate and keep warm.
-Wipe out the pan and add 1/2 tablespoon of ghee and the remaining olive oil.
+Wipe out the pan and add 1/2 tablespoon of butter and the remaining olive oil.
 Repeat with the remaining three chicken breasts.
 Transfer to the plate with the other cooked chicken.